dzimazilla/dzimazilla/README.md

 - 👋 Hi, I’m Dmitri Banshchikov
-- 👀 I’m interested in IT
+- 👀 I’m interested in software development
 - 🌱 I’m currently immersed in the study of .NET Core
 - 💞️ I’m looking to collaborate on Shopify projects
 - 📫 How to reach me https://www.linkedin.com/in/dbanshchikov/